massalabs/station/README.md

 `thyra-server --node-server=LABNET`
 To use this option with a custom IP address, you have to execute :
 `thyra-server --node-server=192.168.X.X`

-### ... code with auto-reload

-You can run the application with this command: `air`.

-It will generate and reload thyra each time a file is modified.

 ## Usage